Dear Central College families,

 - Managing a database of internships and job listings, posting both local and nationwide opportunities

 - Participating in a statewide consortium of private colleges to host interview events and career fairs

-- Completing first destination, six-months-out and one-year-post-graduation reports on graduates
+- Completing first destination, six-month and one-year post-graduation reports

-- Maintaining up-to-date career resources and economic trends information online and in a career library
+- Maintaining up-to-date career resources and economic trend information

-Urge your student to visit the Career Center early and often!
+Urge your student to visit Career and Professional Development in Hoffman East early and often!
 Thanks for your support!

 Residence Life Update

 Room Damages and Billing

 All student rooms are inspected at the end of the school year for cleanliness and damage beyond regular wear and tear.
 All students sign a housing contract to live on campus.
 The contract contains a damages and costs section.
 Paraphrased, the contract states that students whose rooms require deep cleaning beyond normal and/or damage repair will be assessed charges for the costs necessary to return the room back to its original move-in condition.
 If there is damage to a common area of the residence that is not attributable to a particular student or students, the cost of that damage will be split among all students living in that residence.
 The billing for any charges incurred due to room damage in individual rooms and/or common areas occurs at the end of May.
 All bills will be sent to students via email.
 Questions regarding billing for cleaning or damages should be directed to Melissa Sharkey, Assistant Dean and Director of Residence Life, at 641-628-5180 or firstname.lastname@example.org.

 College move-in days for returning students are Monday, Aug.
 24, and Tuesday, Aug.
 25. Please note this is not a weekend; students and families must prepare accordingly.
 Fall sport athletes who need to return earlier will be notified by their coaches over the summer regarding their team move-in date.
 Classes begin Wednesday, Aug.
 27.